-Objective HC 9 - Headford Demesne (& Refer to Map 2 - Specific Objectives) a) Protect, conserve and enhance the character of the area of the historic demesne of Headford that lies within the plan boundary outlined on Map 2-Specific Objectives, through the appropriate management and control of the design, layout and location of new development within or in proximity to same.
+Objective HC 9 - Headford Demesne

-c) Development proposals within Headford Demesne shall also provide an impact assessment carried out by appropriately qualified personnel on the historic structures and features within the demesne, their setting and character and shall demonstrate that any development proposals have been appropriately considered and do not negatively impact on the designed landscape.
+- a) Protect, conserve and enhance the character of the area of the historic demesne of Headford that lies within the plan boundary outlined on Map 2-Specific Objectives, through the appropriate management and control of the design, layout and location of new development within or in proximity to same. - b) Development proposals shall only be considered where they demonstrate high quality and sympathetic design, where they propose the use of high quality materials and do not negatively impact on the established character and features of the designed landscape. - c) Development proposals within Headford Demesne shall also provide an impact assessment carried out by appropriately qualified personnel on the historic structures and features within the demesne, their setting and character and shall demonstrate that any development proposals have been appropriately considered and do not negatively impact on the designed landscape.